 Depending on the time of day, you’ll often find the bridge to be quite atmospheric.
 Not only bustling with tourists and locals but street performers as well.
 Be wary of scammers in these parts though, which often involves some kind of game.
 If it seems too good to be true, it probably is.

 *As of June 2020, the Elizabeth Tower, housing the Big Ben bell, is under construction and thus, clad in scaffolding.
-They estimate to complete the works by the end of the year
+They estimate to complete the works by Summer 2022.

 St James Park